On this page

 When a franchisor is giving earnings information

-If a franchisor is going to give a franchisee or prospective franchisee earnings information, the franchisor must give it in:
+If a franchisor is going to give a franchisee or potential franchisee earnings information, the franchisor must give it in:

-If the franchisor is not providing earnings information, they'll tell franchisees this at Item 20 of the disclosure document.
+If the franchisor is not providing earnings information, they must tell franchisees at Item 20 of the disclosure document.

 A solvency statement once a year

-Franchisors must update their solvency statement once a year.
+Franchisors must update their solvency statement when they update the disclosure document.
 Franchisees can see the solvency statement by requesting a copy of the disclosure document from the franchisor.

 Different reporting requirements apply if the franchisor was insolvent in either or both of the last 2 financial years.